ahadnawaz585/ReactronBase/readme.md

 A: Refer to the [Electron Documentation](https://www.electronjs.org/docs) and the [Vite Documentation](https://vitejs.dev/) for more information.

+Here's the updated section for your `README.md` file, including instructions for running Knex migrations:

+---

 ## 🛠️ Seeding and Resetting the Database

 ### Seeding the Database